-The immediate impact of Covid-19 has seen the government imposed restrictions in the number of visitors allowed into the homes and consequently a reduced number of presentations "Show Rounds" of potential residents, meaning that move in numbers have reduced in the short term.
-The Company has taken steps to reduce outgoings and to safeguard its team members to enable it to continue to provide the best care to its residents and protection for its team members by investing heavily in PPE for all who need it, alongside utilising the government furlough scheme for a very small number of staff who are shielding and not able to work where appropriate.
-Some non-essential Capital expenditure projects have been deferred and the Company is taking a prudent and vigilant approach on all expenditure to offset any revenue shortfall due to the limited move in opportunities.
+COVID-19 impacted the Company throughout 2020, but 2021 has seen the return to near normal occupancy levels.
+The Company continues to take action to reduce outgoings and to safeguard its team members to enable it to continue to provide the best care to its residents and protection for its team members by investing heavily in PPE for all who need it.
+Some non-essential Capital expenditure projects have been deferred and the Company is taking a prudent and vigilant approach on all expenditure to offset any additional costs associated with the pandemic.